jshmdev/jshmdev/Portfolio/Audit and Risk Assessment - GCS/README.md

 *	Fortify system controls
 *	Implement the concept of least permissions when it comes to user credential management
 *	Establish their policies and procedures, which includes their playbooks
 *	Ensure they are meeting compliance requirements

-* Title
-* Introduction with the problem solved, data used and modeling results
-* Modeling and Evaluation describing the models used for the project and evaluation metrics applied
-* Conclusion with my recommendations for solving the problem and a description of future expansion.